SankalpKothari0904/Parallel-Programming-Constructs/Integrating_Parallel_Programming/MPI_Tool_Python.md

 ```

 This command is used to run a program using MPI got python.
 This command run the program with 4 processors.

+The remaining functionalities of MPI Python are explained in the documentation link